chikimango/FEFSC/README.md

-# FESC
+# FEFSC
-Fire Emblem Support Coder
+Fire Emblem Fates: Support Coder

 A JavaFX program that assists in coding supports for Fire Emblem 3ds games